SHI-Labs/Versatile-Diffusion/README.md

 ## Network and Framework

-One single flow of VD contains a VAE, a diffuser, and a context encoder,  and thus handles one task (e.g., text-to-image) under one data type (e.g., image) and one context type (e.g., text).
-The multi-flow structure of VD shows in the following diagram:
+One single flow of Versatile Diffusion contains a VAE, a diffuser, and a context encoder,  and thus handles one task (e.g., text-to-image) under one data type (e.g., image) and one context type (e.g., text).
+The multi-flow structure of Versatile Diffusion shows in the following diagram:

 <p align="center">
   <img src="assets/figures/VD_framework.png" width="99%">
 </p>

-According to VD, we further proposed a generalized multi-flow multimodal framework with VAEs, context encoders, and diffusers containing three layers (i.e., global, data, and context layers).
+According to Versatile Diffusion, we further proposed a generalized multi-flow multimodal framework with VAEs, context encoders, and diffusers containing three layers (i.e., global, data, and context layers).
 To involve a new multimodal task in this framework, we bring out the following requirements:

 * The design of the core diffuser should contain shared global layers, swappable data, and context layers that will be correspondingly activated based on data and context types.
 * The choice of VAEs should smoothly map data onto highly interpretable latent spaces.